 In its determination, the Division decided that the focus for proof of GWUDI would be on the first part of the definition (biological indicators) and uses the second part (physical parameters) for additional evidence or as a priority red flag.
 If living surface water organisms are present in the source, it is concluded that the groundwater is contaminated.
-A microscopic analysis that concentrated on finding living biological surface water indicators is used for this determination.
+A microscopic analysis that concentrates on finding living biological surface water indicators is used for this determination.
 Microscopic Particulate Analysis (MPA) is a technique used to examine groundwater for the presence of biological surface water indicators.
 The indicators include plant debris (containing chlorophyll), algae, protozoa, cyanobacteria, living diatoms, nematodes, rotifers, crustaceans, insects, insect parts, spores, pollen, and human pathogens such as Amoeba, Giardia cysts, and Cryptosporidium.
 A significant occurrence of indicators would mean that the groundwater source is under the direct influence of surface water (GWUDI).

-All of the public groundwater sources that are deemed high priority are being monitored using MPA.
-Several factors were considered for risk assessment such as location, historical data, microbiological quality, chemical quality, physical parameters, well/spring construction, hydrogeology, geology, and aquifer type.
+Several factors are considered for risk of GWUDI such as location, historical data, microbiological quality, chemical quality, physical parameters, well/spring construction, hydrogeology, geology, and aquifer type.
 The sources with the greatest risk are those in karst areas (where water-soluble limestone is perforated by channels, caves, sinkholes, and underground caverns), springs without filtration, and old wells with broken sanitary seals, cracked concrete pads, faulty well casings, not grouted into the unweathered rock formation.
 In Georgia, the northwest and portions of the southwest and south central contain areas of karst topography.